|Choosing the right font for your marketing campaign is a very important decision.

 |Applying style to the head is a simple way to broadcast a font across your entire email or a specific class.
 It works in all email platforms except Gmail (the ability to use the

 Note: SharpSpring offers Professional Services to assist with custom coding.

 font-family: "HelveticaNeue-Light", "Helvetica Neue Light", "Helvetica Neue", Helvetica, Arial, "Lucida Grande", sans-serif;

-As mentioned previously, you can declare any font you would like in an email - and if the recipient has the font installed, the email will display as expected.
+You can declare any font you would like in an email.
+If the recipient has the font installed, the email will display as expected.
 However, if the recipient does not have the font available, a default font will be used in its place.
 Fortunately, you can prioritize a list of fallback fonts to display whenever the original font is not available.
-In the example below, the first priority font is Architect's Daughter.
-If that fails, the first fallback (2nd choice) is Verdana followed by the second fallback, Helvetica.

 <span style="font-family:'Architects Daughter',cursive,'Verdana','Helvetica';">Hello world!</span>

 If there are any fonts that you absolutely must use, you can use the

 @import method in your CSS.
 However, there are some limitations to using